KevinSilvester/nvim-treesitter-parsers/README.md

 All updates will be tagged with the shortened `commit_id` of `nvim-treesitter` that triggered the update.

 Updates will also be written to written to `CHANGELOG.json` with the tag name, timestamp, changed/updated parsers list and permalink to the raw `parser.min.json`.

+---

+### TODO

+- [ ] Implement a way to delete the old releases and tags once the changelog limit is reached